 Stolpersteine, Stones of Remembrance

 "A person is first forgotten when his name is forgotten" - Talmud.
-Part of a Holocaust memorial built one stone at a time, this stone is keeping alive the name of someone who died or was persecuted during the Third Reich,
+Part of a Holocaust memorial built one stone at a time, keeping alive the name of someone who died, or was persecuted, during the Third Reich.

-Engraved on the 10 cm, (4 inch), cube is starkly basic information, name, year of birth and fate, with dates if known, together with "Hier wohnte", here lived, if it is one of the majority which lie in front of the last chosen home.
+Engraved on the 10 cm, (4 inch), cube is starkly basic information: name, year of birth and fate, with dates if known, together with "Hier wohnte" - here lived, if it is one of the majority that lie in front of the last home of choice.
 Often there is more than one "stumbling stone" outside that home.

-The word most commonly seen engraved is "ermordet", murdered, sometimes, "Freitod" – "Suicide" or "Flucht in den Tod" - "killed whilst trying to escape".
-Less frequently the name of a concentration camp followed by "Ueberlebender", survivor.
+The word most commonly seen engraved is "Ermordet" - Murdered.
+Sometimes, "Freitod" – Suicide or "Flucht in den Tod" - Killed whilst trying to escape, "Schicksal Unbekannt" - Fate unknown.

-These 'stumbling stones' could be in memory of Jews, Sinti, Roma, Jehovah's Witnesses, Christians who were against the regime, communists, homosexuals, the politically persecuted, mentally or physically disabled, but all are memorials to victims of Nazism, persecuted, exterminated or expelled.
+These "stumbling stones" can be in memory of Jews, Sinti, Roma, Jehovah's Witnesses, Christians who were against the regime, communists, homosexuals, the politically persecuted, mentally or physically disabled, forced laborers.

-The Stolpersteine project was the inspiration of Cologne-based sculpter Gunter Demnig who had the idea of commemorating Germany's Nazi regime victims in 1990 beginning with 1,000 gypsies who had been driven from Cologne.
-He painted a route 16 km long from their homes to the exhibition grounds at Cologne-Deutz, which had been one of the terminals for Buchenwald concentration camp 350 km, about 220 miles, to the east of Cologne in Thuringia.
+The Stolpersteine project was the inspiration of Cologne-based sculptor Gunter Demnig, who had the idea of commemorating Germany's Nazi regime victims in 1990, and began with 1,000 gypsies who had been driven from Cologne.
+He painted a route 16 km (almost 10 miles) long from their homes to the exhibition grounds at Cologne-Deutz, which had been one of the terminals for Buchenwald concentration camp 350 km, about 220 miles, to the east of Cologne in Thuringia.

-In 1995, and without official approval, he installed some stones in front of the homes of Cologne victims, and in 1996 several dozen more in Kreuberg, Berlin, also illegally.
-Although permission was granted later.
+In 1995, still without official approval, he installed some stones in front of the homes of Cologne victims, and in 1996 several dozen more in Kreuzberg, Berlin.
+Also illegally, although permission was granted later.